Zenfolio review – exciting new portfolio tools

 Now, if you choose the Support center route, after taking a visit there you’ll have to find the Request Cancellation button in the Canceling or Deleting your Zenfolio Account article.
 A live chat window with customer support will pop up, where you will have to give some information about the cancellation.

-Doesn’t matter which cancellation route you’ll choose – after completing these steps, your account will still be on Zenfolio’s servers for a couple of months for you to be able to recover it.
-Once that time period passes, your account will be gone for good.
+It doesn’t matter which cancellation route you choose.
+After completing these steps, your account will still be on Zenfolio’s servers for a couple of months in case you wish to recover it.
+Once that time passes, your account will be gone for good.

 Information to know before canceling your Zenfolio account